hinmfm/PBI-Projects/PROJECT 2: HR ANALYTICS/README.md

 ### The sixth page is my development of HR Metrics.
 ![image](https://github.com/user-attachments/assets/a986441a-8b22-446e-a931-f4e3438a5e3c)

+My developed HR Metrics only consisted of performance score, due to limitations of the original dataset.
+In this page, I analysed to find whether there is a correlation between salary and performance score, managers with most employees, average performance score of each department and top 5 of it among managers.

+Overall, the company boasted an average performance score of 4.02, with the best manager being Eric Dougall, having his employees boast an average performance score of 4.25.
+Board of Directors are managers under whom employees are the paid the most.
+If BOD are excluded, Jennifer Zamora would replace, as employees working under her have an average salary of 133904.83.

+From the quadrant chart, it is visible that there are certain managers who would guarantee a higher performance score, they are ones who are on the higher end of the x-axis division line.
+It is recommended that the .pbix file be opened at this point for further information.
+Self-criteria can also be added with filters.

+Brandon Miller, Kelly Spirea, Ketsia Liebig are managers with the most employees working under, all standing at 16.
+Followed by them are David Stanley and Elijah Gray with 15 and 14 staffs respectively.

+In terms of departments' average performance score, Software Engineering are seen to be effective, with an average of 4.14, followed by IT/IS at 4.08.
+Production, despite having the largest number of staffs working in, still manages to score an average of 4.05, which i deem remarkable.
+There is only one department with average performance score being below 4, which is Sales, as they score a mediocre 3.81.
+Eric Dougall, having only 4 employees, yet manages his employees well, shown in the average performance score of 4.25.
+Janet King comes in second, only 0.02 percentage points behind, and Simon Roup comes in third, 0.01 percentage point behind Janet.
+Alex Sweetheart and Jennifer Zamora, both have 6 employees and an average score of 4.17, taking the final spots of top 5 managers with highest staffs' average performance score.

+A scroller can also be found at the end of the page, showing the performance score of individual employee.

 ### The seventh page is my prediction for the workforce and termination assumption.
 ![image](https://github.com/user-attachments/assets/6b5e84d0-5e64-4a35-ae4f-56c97136bda4)